GoogleCloudPlatform/gke-poc-toolkit/docs/WORKLOADS.md

 make start-wi-demo

 # If running a private master endpoint, validate the proxy is started.
-Then set the HTTPS_PROXY environment variable to forward the make command through the tunnel:
+# Then set the HTTPS_PROXY environment variable to forward the make command through the tunnel:

 make start-proxy

 HTTPS_PROXY=localhost:8888 make start-wi-demo
 ```

-If you are running this demo against a private master endpoint do yourself a solid create and alias to abstract away the proxy prefix like so:
+If you are running this demo against a private master endpoint do yourself a solid and create an alias to abstract away the proxy prefix like so:
 ```
 alias kubectl="HTTPS_PROXY=localhost:8888 kubectl"
 ```